vking34/kafka-learning/kafka-consumer/README.md

 - The only exception to this rule is `wakeup()`, which can safely be used from an external thread to interrupt an active operation.
 In this case, a `WakeupException` will be thrown from the thread blocking on the operation.
 This can be __used to shutdown the consumer from another thread__.

+- __Heartbeat thread__: Heartbeats are sent periodically to the broker.
+If no heartbeat is sent during that period, the consumer is considered __dead__.

+- __Poll thread__: This is particularly relevant for Big Data frameworks like Spark in case the processing takes a lot of time.
+This mechanism __detects data processing issues__.

 ## References

 - https://www.confluent.de/blog/kafka-consumer-multi-threaded-messaging/